deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 Myun surged to her feet.
 "Shoo's safe?!"

 "They picked her up from an escape pod this morning."
 Much as he'd have preferred to keep the original, Regaari had to admit that having a prosthetic paw with a built in gesture-based control interface for his data was unbelievably convenient.
-He summoned Warhorse's message and sent it to Myun's device, which she snatched up and interrogated eagerly.
+He summoned WARHORSE's message and sent it to Myun's device, which she snatched up and interrogated eagerly.

 She impressed and pleased Regaari by reaching up to the communicator clipped to her ear and pinching it before he had even thought to ask her.
 "Security Central, Mother Ayma has a priority message waiting on the grand concourse.
 Call for her please.
 Priority message for Mother Ayma, grand concourse."